-A few days ago, I asked the members of the Voice-Over Friends group on Facebook to share some tips on improving our voiceover businesses.
+A few days ago, I asked the members of the Voice-Over Friends group on Facebook (UPDATE: this group’s been closed) to share some tips on improving our voiceover businesses.
 There were loads of really valuable responses, and I included them in a recent post called 30+ Ways to Strengthen Your Voiceover Business.
-One entry was added to the group a little to late to make into the post, but it certainly deserves to be shared.
+One entry was added to the group a little too late to make into the post, but it certainly deserves to be shared.
 It was written by Bob Bergen, whose talent is only exceeded by his humility.
 This guest post is a reprint of those comments, shared with Bob’s permission: [Ed. note: Click on the image below to see video of “Bob” in a scene with Porky.]

 The Wisdom of Bob’s Experience

 I’m a tad late to the party here, but I think one thing most lack in pursuing voice-over is “specifics.”
 If you answer “I just want to work” when asked, “What do you want to get out of pursuing voice-over?” you are just one of the masses wandering around probably not working because your goals are too vague.
 Specific goals will bring specific results!
 Want to work in promos?
 “I want to work in promo” is not even specific enough.
 “I want to be the promo voice of CBS comedies!”
 That’s specific!
 Now, how do you take that specific goal and attempt to achieve it?
 Most will start with a promo demo, maybe post it on their website, make it available to any and all of their multiple regional agents, etc. Again, vague steps that will probably bring vague results.
 For a more specific game plan, try a business strategy I call Backwards Thinking.